 Here is the audio.
 At 5:02 minutes in, Leo Hickman, Carbon Brief’s editor, asks a question about how the deal now implies that the world, EU and UK will all need more carbon capture and storage and negative emissions in the future… 7:00pm update – The Paris deal has been adopted.
-Check Carbon Brief next week for in depth analysis of the agreement.
 The Global Village for the Alternative.
 Global Village, Paris, France, COP21, December 2015. by Marienna Pope-Weidemann Activists in Paris are laying out inspiring visions for a fair and sustainable future – with the help of 196 stolen bank chairs, writes Samir Dathi.

 ‘Bourget is full of thieves and murderers!
 Art, oil and arrests in Paris.
 Today, hundreds protested against oil sponsorship at the Louvre and ten were arrested.

 What is climate change?
 The planet's climate has constantly been changing over geological time.
 The global average temperature today is about 15C, though geological evidence suggests it has been much higher and lower in the past.
 However, the current period of warming is occurring more rapidly than many past events.
 2015 United Nations Climate Change Conference.
-The 2015 United Nations Climate Change Conference, COP 21 or CMP 11 will be held in Paris, from November 30 to December 11.
-It will be the 21st yearly session of the Conference of the Parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC) and the 11th session of the Meeting of the Parties to the 1997 Kyoto Protocol.
-The conference objective is to achieve a legally binding and universal agreement on climate, from all the nations of the world.
+The 2015 United Nations Climate Change Conference, COP 21 or CMP 11 was held in Paris, France, from 30 November to 12 December 2015.

-Leadership of the negotiations is yet to be determined.
-Background Shows the top 40 CO2 emitting countries and related in the world in 1990 and 2013, including per capita figures.
-Earth Summit.
+Background Global carbon dioxide emissions by country in 2015.
+China (29.5%) Earth Summit.
 The Earth Summit was a UN event The United Nations Conference on Environment and Development (UNCED), also known as the Rio Summit, Rio Conference, and Earth Summit (Portuguese: ECO92), was a major United Nations conference held in Rio de Janeiro from 3 to 14 June 1992.

 It was convened to discuss sustainable development by the United Nations.
 WSSD gathered a number of leaders from business and non-governmental organizations, 10 years after the first Earth Summit in Rio de Janeiro.
 (It was therefore also informally nicknamed "Rio+10".)
 Declarations United Nations Conference on the Human Environment.
-The United Nations Conference on the Human Environment was held in Stockholm, Sweden from June 5 to June 16 in 1972.
+The United Nations Conference on the Human Environment was held in Stockholm, Sweden from June 5–16 in 1972.